 Biography

-Seth Birch is an American Craftsman who grew from rural roots in a small town in Ohio.
-This instilled a love for nature and natural materials.
-Growing up the younger of two brothers, he got used to second hand-me-downs.
-From a blue collar family he had ample space and common items to pass the time.
-Starting with sticks and tapes moving into origami creations, and and beyond these creative outlets helped soothe him as family tensions grew.
-Always deconstructing and trying to reconstruct in new and different ways with the imagination led him to wanting to always be creative.
+Seth Birch is an American Craftsman who grew from rural roots in small town Ohio.
+This instilled a love for nature.
+From a blue collar family he had ample space and everyday items to be entertained by.
+Growing up the younger of two brothers, he got hand-me-downs and learned the importance of reusing materials, for fiscal and environmental reasons.
+Starting with sticks, tape, paper, and found object creations, and and beyond these creative outlets helped soothe him as family tensions grew.
+Always deconstructing and trying to reconstruct in new and different ways.
+This fueled an endless imagination.

 He currently resides in Maine.
 Working at The Haystack Mountain School of Crafts.